FluidTrust/Palladio-Addons-DataFlowConfidentiality-UncertaintyModelling/README.md

 ## Build and Run Tests:
 After the fuzzy logic libraries have been built and copied in the right folder, open a command line in this folder and run `mvn install`.
 This command builds the project and also runs the included tests.

+The `Accuracy Evaluation Tests` bundle includes test cases that automatically run the analysis process for the described *S0/S1/S2/S3* scenarios.
+If none of the tests fail, the precision and recall are `1.0`.
+The run test cases can be seen in the maven console output.

 ## Import in Eclipse:
 The source code can also be imported and executed in Eclipse.